On the Cauchy problem for stochastic parabolic equations in H\"older spaces: Introduction

 \section{Introduction}

 In this paper, we consider the Cauchy problem for second-order stochastic partial differential equations (SPDEs) of the It\^o type

-where $\{\BM^k\}$ are countable independent standard Wiener processes defined on a filtered complete probability space $(\PS,\Filt,(\Filt_t)_{t\ge 0},\Prob)$, the coefficients, free terms and the unknown function $u$ are all random fields adapted to the filtration $\Filt_t$.
-One important example of \eqref{chief} is the Zakai equation arising in the nonlinear filtering problem, see \cite{zakai1969,rozovskii1990stochastic,pardoux1991filtrage}.
-Equation \eqref{chief} also provides useful tools for studying superdiffusions, see \cite{krylov1997spde} and references therein.
+where $\{\BM^k\}$ are countable independent standard Wiener processes defined on a filtered complete probability space $(\PS,\Filt,(\Filt_t)_{t\ge 0},\Prob)$, the coefficients, free terms and the unknown function $u$ are all random fields adapted to the filtration $\Filt_t$ that is complete and right-continuous.
+Equation \eqref{chief} has many practical applications such as in probability, engineering, and economics, and has been studied since long ago (see \cite{rozovskii1990stochastic}).
+A well-known example of \eqref{chief} is the Zakai equation arising in the nonlinear filtering problem, see \cite{zakai1969,rozovskii1990stochastic,pardoux1991filtrage}. {Regularity theory for equation \eqref{chief} also play a prominent role in the study of nonlinear stochastic equations, see \cite{walsh1986introduction,da1992stochastic,krylov1997spde,chow2014stochastic} and references therein.}

 Denote the matrices $a = (\aij)$ and $\si = (\sik)$.
 The following {uniform parabolic} condition is assumed throughout the paper:

 where $\pc>0$ is a constant, $\si^*$ is the transposed matrix of $\si$, and $I_n$ is the $n\times n$ identity matrix.